tapscodes/AppDevH/README.md

 8. PainterApp - Painting Canvas Application
 9. PongApp - Pong Recreation Application
 10. MazeApp - Maze Game Application
-## Warning Notice
+## Warning
 These projects are publicly visible for future reference.
-Anyone who copies my code for their class is plagiurising.
 This code is 100% mine, feel free to use it.
-I personally won't come after you for using this, but your boss/administration might.
+I personally won't come after you for using this, but your boss/administration might, as copying my code would technically be considered plaiurizing in certain cases.